LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/prerequisite-steps.md

 ---

 {: .important}
-**Customize your POC:** This guide is meant to walk through building a working example of the Agent Assist capabilities within 30 minutes.
+**Customize your POC:** This guide is meant to walk through building a working example of the Conversation Assist capabilities within 30 minutes.
 The provided examples and starter resources are intentionally simple to move through the process quickly.
-Keep an eye out for "Customize your POC" sections like this one for indications as to where you can further develop and customize your implementation of an Agent Assist proof-of-concept to fit your specific needs.
+Keep an eye out for "Customize your POC" sections like this one for indications as to where you can further develop and customize your implementation of a Conversation Assist proof-of-concept to fit your specific needs.

-This section walks through the steps that are necessary to complete before configuring Agent Assist.
+This section walks through the steps that are necessary to complete before configuring Conversation Assist.
 These steps include the creation of the following:

 * Airline domain
 * Airline-specific knowledge base to serve FAQ articles tied to intents in the NLU domain